In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

 [Narrated by Ibn Hibban in his Saheeh]

-[7] Freedom, in this life and more importantly, in the Hereafter, is found in submission to Allāh.
-As for a person who is imprisoned by his desires or wanting to please people, then this only leads to misery and unhappiness.
+True freedom, in this life and, more importantly, in the Hereafter, is found through submission to Allāh.
+In contrast, a person who is enslaved by their desires or seeks only to please others is destined for misery and unhappiness.

-How pertinent are the words of the virtuous companion Rab’iyy Ibn ‘Amir to Rustum, the Commander of the great Persian empire, during the battle of Al-Qādisiyyah in the year 14h.
-When Rustum questioned Rab’iyy about his mission, he replied:
+How relevant are the words of the virtuous companion Rab’iyy Ibn ‘Amir to Rustum, the commander of the great Persian Empire, during the Battle of Al-Qādisiyyah in the year 14 AH.
+When Rustum asked Rab’iyy about his mission, he replied:

 Allāh, the Exalted, has sent us to rescue you from worshipping the creation to worshiping the Creator of the creation; and to rescue you from the constriction of this world to the vastness of this world and the Hereafter; and to rescue you from the darkness and oppression of the religions to the justice and light of Islām.
 Allāh, the Exalted, has sent us to save you from worshipping each other.